P ≠ NP Proof

 Accordingly,

-in Sections 2 and 3 the restricted type X programs and the XG-SAT problem are formally defined, and some notes are
+in Sections 2 and 3 the restricted type X programs and the XG-SAT problem are formally defined, and some notes are included

-included to avoid the traps in these definitions.
+in order to avoid the traps in these definitions.
 In order to define the XG-SAT,

 computational decision problem and poly-time DTM are